Sumner grad Connor Wedington says it’s ‘surreal’ to be a Seahawk. But can he make the 53-man roster?

-At one point Saturday as Connor Wedington talked to media following Seahawks rookie minicamp practice, he turned and motioned toward the berm that overlooks the team’s fields at the VMAC in Renton.
+At one point Saturday as Connor Wedington talked to media following the Seahawks’ rookie minicamp practice, he turned and motioned toward the berm that overlooks the team’s fields at the VMAC in Renton.

 It wasn’t that long ago, Wedington recalled — he thought it was 13 years ago — that he sat on that same berm as a kid of roughly 8 years old and watched Matt Hasselbeck and the other Seahawks of that era in a training camp practice.

-Now Saturday there Wedington was, running routes and catches passes on the very same field.
+Saturday, there was Wedington, running routes and catches passes on the very same field.

 “Coming back here playing for this team — it’s amazing,’’ said Wedington, a resident of Lake Tapps who starred at Sumner High before attending Stanford the last four seasons.